ccrowley96/PorfolioSite/posts/stackr.md

 ![Level](/img/stackr/level.png)

 ### Moving the Player
->In programming, you can't always use a 'best practice'.
+>When programming, you can't always use a 'best practice'.
 Make something that works and learn from your mistakes.

 I chose to represent the player as a tilemap to easily add and remove player blocks using the tile painting system.
 I then achieved player movement by moving the player's tilemap transform.